cloudmesh/cloudmesh-pi-burn/README-hackaday.md

 ### Introduction

 Over time we have seen many efforts to create Clusters using Pi's as a platform.
 There are many reasons for this.
-You have full controll over teh PIs, you use a platform that is inexpensive, and you use a platform that is highly usable and provides an enormpus benefit to get eductted about cluster computing in general.
+You have full control over the PIs, you use an inexpensive platform, and you use a platform that is highly usable and provides an enormous benefit to get educated about cluster computing in general.

 There are several different methods on how to set up a cluster.
-This includes setups known under the terms *headless*, *network booting*, and *booting form SDCards* and describe them in more detail next.
+This includes setups are known under the terms *headless*, *network booting*, and *booting form SDCards* and describe them in more detail next.
 Each of the methods has its advantages and disadvantages.
-HOwever the last method is most familiar to the community.
-However, all tutorials we have seen are consisting a number of complex steps that require a significant amount of time.
-Despite the much improved Pi imager and teh availability of Pi bakery the process is still involved.
+However, the last method is most familiar to the community.
+However, all tutorials we have seen are consisting many complex steps that require a significant amount of time.
+Despite the much improved Pi imager and the availability of Pi bakery the process is still involved.
 So we started asking:

 > Is it possible to develop a tool that is specifically targeted to burn
-> SDCards that creates all Cards for the cluster one at a tim.
-We than plug
+> SDCards that creates all Cards for the cluster one at a time.
+We then plug
 > the cards in, and the cluster simply works?

 So you are in luck, we have developed such a tool.
-No more spendiing hours upon hours to replicate the steps, but get a cluster set up easily with just a few commands.
+No more spending hours upon hours to replicate the steps, but get a cluster set up easily with just a few commands.

-For this we developed `cloudmesh burn` whish is a programm that you can execute either on a "manager" Pi (or in a Linux desktop) to burn cards for youe cluster
+For this, we developed `cloudmesh burn` which is a program that you can execute either on a "manager" Pi (or in a Linux desktop) to burn cards for your cluster

-We have set up on github a comprehensive package that is easily installable and we hope that it is useful to you.
+We have set up on GitHub a comprehensive package that is easily installable and we hope that it is useful to you.

 All of this is discussed in detail at
 <https://github.com/cloudmesh/cloudmesh-pi-burn/blob/main/README.md>

-To showcase you that this tool is useful we demonstrate form our quickstart how easy it is to use it.
+To showcase to you that this tool is useful we demonstrate from our quickstart how easy it is to use it.

 ### Example